-As with the SSP2-4.5 component of Experiment 3, approximately 30 MSBU will be required to run the SSP5-8.5 component, the goal of this proposal.
+With fewer computational resources but greater available running time in 2021 and 2022, the decision was taken to switch to running HCLIM in cost-saving mode for Experiment 3.
+The total cost per future scenario run in this mode is approximately 30 MSBU (see Annex 1).
+Therefore, 30 MSBU will be required to downscale the SSP3-7.0 scenario, the goal of this proposal.
 Met Éireann is in a position to contribute 5 MSBU of the cost, leaving an outstanding balance of 25 MSBU.
 We therefore wish to apply for 25 MSBU for this proposal with a storage capacity of 50 TB.